A leaking transfer case on our Dmax (more oil leaks!)

 A quick look made it pretty obvious that it was leaking out of the rear transfer case seal, where the tail shaft bolts on.
 I checked the oil level, and monitored it for a few weeks, noticing that it was leaking extremely slowly – under 50ml in 1000km.

-This was the second, and most annoying contributor to our list of Dmax problems.
+This was the second, and most annoying contributor to our list of Isuzu Dmax breakdowns and problems.
 We’ve had two other oil leaks too – the front differential, and the rear pinion seal on the rear differential.
 Good times.

 Isuzu Dmax transfer case and tail shaft design